Vacaville Motorcycle Accident Attorney

 According to the National Highway Traffic Safety Administration (NHTSA), nearly 5,000 riders died across the country in 2018.Dangerous Locations in Vacaville

-The Vacaville area is known for its beautiful scenery which brings thousands of motorcycle riders each year.
-Residents and visitors alike ride their motorcycles on the roads of Vacaville, so much so that between the years of 2011 and 2016 there were 107 motorcycle accidents.
+The Vacaville area is known for its beautiful scenery, which brings thousands of motorcycle riders each year.
+Residents and visitors alike ride their motorcycles on the roads of Vacaville, so much so that between the years 2011 and 2016, there were 107 motorcycle accidents.
 Of those, 15 involved alcohol, and seven resulted in fatalities.
 Two of the fatal accidents involved alcohol.Interstate 80 Motorcycle Accidents

 - Nut Tree Road